 Redbank Gorge (Rwetyepme, pronounced ‘roo-chip-ma’) is a stunning gorge and chasm that is a refuge for many threatened plant and animal species.

-Located 156km west of Alice Springs in the West MacDonnell Ranges and nestled at the base of Mt Sonder, it is also a popular stop for travellers following the Red Centre Way.
+Located 156 kilometres west of Alice Springs in the West MacDonnell Ranges and nestled at the base of Mt Sonder, it’s also a popular stop for travellers following the Red Centre Way.

 Take the two kilometre, 1.5-hour return walk from the car park along the creek bed to the gorge to swim in the cold, deep water of the near-permanent waterhole.

-Basic camping facilities are available at two different locations - the Woodland and the Ridgetop campgrounds.
-Both have toilets, fire pits and picnic tables, the Woodland Camping area also has free gas barbecues.
-Spaces are limited and fees apply.
+Basic camping facilities are available at two different locations: the Woodland and the Ridgetop campgrounds.
+Both have toilets, fire pits and picnic tables.
+The Woodland Camping area also has free gas barbecues.
+Spaces are limited and camping fees apply.
+Campsites must be booked online before you arrive.

 Access is via the sealed Larapinta and Namatjira drives.
 The five kilometre access road is unsealed and a high-clearance vehicle is recommended.